jmb-streamsets/Groovy-Technics/README.md

 ## Features

-- Feature 1 : Implementing groovy code to create groovy code at runtime then compile and execute it.
+- Feature 1 : Implementing groovy code to create groovy code at runtime then compile and execute it
-- Feature 2 : Implementing groovy code to create a branch table technic to organize and optimize the code structure.
+- Feature 2 : Implementing groovy code to create a branch table technic to organize and optimize the code structure
-- Feature 3 : Implementing groovy code to read groovy code from a PGP encrypted text file then compile and execute it.
+- Feature 3 : Implementing groovy code to read groovy code from a PGP encrypted text file then compile and execute it

-## A StreamSets pipeline will be used to demo all the above features.
+## A StreamSets pipeline will be used to demo all the above features

 ## Basic groovy scripts will also be provided for IDE basic experiments

-## GPG helper
+## GPG command line utility helper

 gpg --full-generate-key